Policies

 Modifications to a published article can be implemented under the approval of the journal's editor.
 The extent of these modifications will be determined by the editors, with minor corrections being directly applied to the initial article.
 In instances of significant corrections, the original article will remain unaltered, and the rectified version will be separately published.
 A linkage between the original and corrected versions will be established.
 A statement elucidating the rationale behind substantial alterations to the article will accompany the publication.
 If deemed necessary, article retractions will adhere to the guidelines outlined by COPE retraction guidelines.

-Further reading: COPE Guidelines COPE FlowchartsGenerative Artificial Intelligence (AI) Policy
+Further reading: COPE Guidelines COPE FlowchartsData Sharing & Reproducibility Policy

 Introduction